A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 Event Date, Location and Start Time:

-The Whaling City Triathlon will be on Sunday, July 6, 2014 in New Bedford, MA.
+The Whaling City Triathlon will be on Sunday, July 6, 2014 at Fort Taber Park at the corner of South and East Rodney French Blvd in New Bedford, MA.
 New Bedford is located about 60 miles south of Boston and 30 miles northeast of Providence, RI.
 The first wave of the race will be started at 8:00AM.

 Registration Fees (IMPORTANT NOTE: As part of a new "true price" policy, there will be NO additional online processing fees added to the registration fees listed below.